-New treaties with Armenia, Brazil, Bahrain, Ethiopia, Saudi Arabia, and Zimbabwe have been signed but are either not yet ratified or not yet in force.
+New treaties with Armenia, Brazil, Ethiopia, Saudi Arabia, and Zimbabwe have been signed but are either not yet ratified or not yet in force.
 The proposed treaties with Brazil and Saudi Arabia include a treaty abuse clause.

 Negotiations with other countries have taken place or are still under way.
-Such countries include Bosnia and Herzegovina, Cameroon, Costa Rica, Libya, Nigeria, North-Macedonia, Senegal and Syria.
+Such countries include Ethiopia, Bosnia and Herzegovina, Cameroon, Costa Rica, Libya, Nigeria, Senegal, and Syria.

-Further revisions of existing treaties are under way, with Germany, Israel, Japan, Kenya, Russia, Rwanda, Singapore, Sri Lanka and Zambia.
+Further discussions are under way regarding the existing treaties with Armenia, Germany, Israel, Japan, Kenya, North Macedonia, Russia, Rwanda, Singapore, Sri Lanka, and Zambia.